 The Backpack Program started in the March 2015 with one hungry 3rd grader and the heart of a school volunteer.
 Since then, the Backpack program has grown to over 133 elementary students at Eagle River Elementary School and Land O’Lakes Elementary School, and approximately 10 students at St. Germain Elementary School.

-Shepherd of the Lakes Lutheran Church and the St. Germain community supports this program for St. Germain Elementary School/Northland Pines Montessori and Learning Center.
+Shepherd of the Lakes Lutheran Church, St. Germain UCC, and the St. Germain community supports this program for St. Germain Elementary School/Northland Pines Montessori and Learning Center.

 Student participants’ names are kept confidential by the school and school district staff.
 Students and parents self-identify and/or identified by school staff.

 How Can You Help?

 You can help by dropping off needed items at one of the local drop-off sites, make a monetary donation, or volunteer your time.

 Needed Items include: